Identifying Nonlinear Dynamics with High Confidence from Sparse Data: Concluding Remarks

 \section{Concluding Remarks}

 As is indicated in Section~\ref{sec:examples}, our framework is capable of identifying the fundamental building blocks of traditional nonlinear dynamical systems with high levels of confidence based on few data points.
 The most obvious criticism is that we restricted our examples to one-dimensional dynamics.
 This was for the sake of clarity; the results described in Sections~\ref{sec:GP}-\ref{sec:surrogate} are dimension independent.
 Computations of the type described in Section~\ref{sec:conley}, using cubical complexes can be done routinely in systems of dimension four or less \cite{vieira}.
 They have also been used for the rigorous analysis of infinite-dimensional systems \cite{day:junge:mischaikow} indicating that, at least conceptually, it is the intrinsic, as opposed to extrinsic dimension, of the dynamics that determines computability.
-Another potential criticism is that we have assumed that the data is noise-free, i.e., $y_n=f(x_n)$.
-However, the same statistical analysis can be applied if it is assumed that $y_n = f(x_n) + \epsilon$ where $\epsilon$ arises from random Gaussian noise, though of course the confidence level on the dynamics will be lower.

 There are a variety of closely related open problems that arise from our approach.
 The geometry of isolating blocks in one-dimension is reasonably simple, a finite collection of closed intervals.
 In higher dimensions the geometry can be much more complicated, which raises the question of estimates relating the dynamics, the number of data points, and uncertainty bounds.
 Even heuristics for optimal sampling methods to identify attractor block lattices is not obvious.